Parent coaching boosts language skills in toddlers with hearing loss

 Summary

 This study tested a program where parents learned special communication strategies to help their toddlers with hearing loss develop spoken language.
 105 children aged 12-18 months with bilateral hearing loss and no other disabilities took part.
-Parents received coaching via video calls.
-The goal was to see if this approach improves how parents support communication and how children use sounds, words, and gestures.
+Parents received coaching via video calls and used toys to practice.
+The goal was to improve how parents support communication and how often and complex the child's communication acts become.

 Disclaimer